-The Forest Management Program issues approximately 300 firewood permits annually, which results in the removal of about 400 cords of firewood per year.
-Firewood is collected only from trees that are dead AND downed (i.e., laying on the ground) throughout the installation.
+The Forest Management Program has changed the firewood harvesting program as of 1 January 2020.
+The new firewood harvesting program requires that harvesters purchase a forest product harvesting permit through the iSportsman website that is valid for 1 year.
+This permit allows firewood cutters to gather an unlimited amount of firewood during that 1 year period.
+Harvesters must sign in/out using the iSportsman system and can only gather wood in areas that are open for recreation.
+Firewood can still be collected only from trees that are dead AND completely downed (i.e., laying on the ground) throughout the installation.
 This is different from the standing firewood sales as identified above.
-The Main Impact Area, active construction sites, and environmental or archeological sensitive areas marked with "Off-Limits by Order of the Commander" signs or Seibert Stakes are off-limits to firewood collection.
+The Main Impact Area, active construction sites, the Cantonment Area, and environmental or archeological sensitive areas marked with "Off-Limits by Order of the Commander" signs or Seibert Stakes are off-limits to firewood collection.
 Firewood may be removed via tractors, four wheelers, bobcats, or other mechanical means.
 Historically, soil disturbances and water quality concerns from these activities have been minimal.
+As this is a new program, it is unclear how many permits will be issued on an annual basis, but a good estimate would be 15-20 permits annually.
+Once more metrics have been collected on the system, information will be updated accordingly; however there is nothing to suggest that this program will have any differing impacts from the previous one.